phoenix1803/50-days-challenge/README.md

 ___
 ## Day 9 : Added a slider login animation to the login page of [instagram](https://github.com/phoenix1803/Instagram-Clone) ,Started a ML course (basics)
 ___
-## Day 10 : Finished the home page of instagram ,Finished the ML course, C certification test completed
+## Day 10 : Finished the home page of [instagram](https://github.com/phoenix1803/Instagram-Clone) , Finished the ML course , C certification test completed
 ___
 ## Day 11 : Made the posts section ,made the logo of the [instagram clone app](https://github.com/phoenix1803/Instagram-Clone)
 ___